felipe-videira/colorpicker/README.md

 # Rngame
-A mobile game made with React Native, more details to come.
+A mobile game made with React Native.